 Under the guidance of renowned composer Colin Matthews, the scheme enables composers to experiment over time and develop their orchestral writing skills.
 Composers form collaborative musical relationships with LSO players as well as having their compositions put under the microscope by the LSO and François-Xavier Roth in a public workshop rehearsal – a major learning curve.

 We're pleased to announced that the six composers on the 2015 scheme are:

 Each composer will receive tutorials from Colin Matthews (Composition Director), input from Christian Mason (Composition Support), support from LSO players, and open access to LSO rehearsals and concerts, enabling each composer to experiment over time and develop their orchestral writing skills.

-Participation will begin with a two day induction on 24 & 25 April 2015, including composer introductions, workshops with LSO players and developing public presentation skills.
+Participation began with a two day induction on 24 & 25 April 2015, including composer introductions, workshops with LSO players and developing public presentation skills.

 The scheme culminates with a public workshop on 11 March 2016 during which the new three-minute works will be rehearsed by François-Xavier Roth and the London Symphony Orchestra at LSO St Luke’s.

 2015: Patrick Giguere, Deborah Pritchard, Daniel Moreira, Daniel Lewis Fardon, Bethan Morgan-Williams, Ewan Campbell

 2014: Michael Cryne, Michael Cutting, Vitalija Glovacytė, Alex Roth, Jack Sheen, Michael Taplin

 2013: Kim Ashton, Benjamin Graves, Jae-Moon Lee, James Moriarty~, Elizabeth Ogonek*, Richard Whalley

 2012: Patrick Brennan~, Leo Chadburn, David Coonan, Bushra El-Turk, Ryan Latimer, Aaron Parker*